-Besides, soccer playing robots, another area of AI and robotics research that is gathering momentum is Human-Robot Interaction (HRI).
-As the name suggests it is an area of research that is studying models of interaction iCat is a research platform for studying human-robot interaction topics.
+Within HRI researchers are studying models of emotion, gesture recognition, and other social modalities.
+Emotive robots have been iCat is a research platform for studying human-robot interaction topics.
 The robot is 38 cm tall and is equipped with 13 servos that control different parts of the face, such as the eyebrows, eyes, eyelids, mouth and head position.
 With this setup iCat can generate many different facial expressions - happy, surprise, angry, sad - that are needed to create social human-robot interaction dialogues.